knaman2609/dropdown.js/README.md

 #### install
     npm install  dropdown-selectbox

-if not using browerify.webpack simply copy `dropdown.js` and `dropdown.css`
+if not using browerify/webpack simply copy `dropdown.js` and `dropdown.css`

 #### create a dropdown